 You should also consider whether a child exhibits symptoms of trauma.
-Children may experience different levels of trauma, which can cause them to display symptoms of children may find it difficult to trust others and may act out in an aggressive manner or harm themselves.
+Children may experience different levels of trauma, which can cause them to display symptoms of sadness, fear, worry, anger, and/or abandonment.
+These children may find it difficult to trust others and may act out in an aggressive manner or harm themselves.
 Children may also experience Post-Traumatic Stress Disorder (PTSD).
 This can include experiencing flashbacks and/or being unable to remember details of their pasts.
 PTSD can arise from experiencing physical or sexual abuse, witnessing violence, or from living in conflict situations.